zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

 );
 ```

-There, we're actually all set and ready to go!
+There, we're all set and ready to go!
 Next thing up is to [make your first query](querying).